Bateman's principle: History

 Bateman contributed to the literature on sexual selection only once in his lifetime in a paper published in 1948.
-Bateman's paper was an attempt to refine Darwin's theory of sexual selection, which he saw not as flawed, but incomplete.
+Bateman's paper was an attempt to refine Darwin's theory of sexual selection, which he saw not as flawed, but as incomplete.
 Darwin's theory of sexual selection explained "phenotypic differences between adult males and females of the same species [sexual dimorphism] and thus the evolution and maintenance of exaggerated secondary sexual characteristics that do not increase survival."
 Based on his observation of numerous animal species, Darwin attributed the exaggerated attributes of some species' males (such as physical ornaments — colors, large antlers — that do not enhance odds of survival) to differential sexual selection operating on males.
-He attributed this development of traits that might lower survival rates to males' being generally more "eager" than females to engage in sexual activity, though "he was at a loss … to explain this sex difference."
+He attributed this development of traits that might lower survival rates to males being generally more "eager" than females to engage in sexual activity, though "he was at a loss … to explain this sex difference."